 Sustainable construction efforts are of prime importance and the plans include green practices that are intended to certify the new portion of the building as LEED Silver.
 Some of the major sustainable efforts include recycling the lower turf, re-using field lighting at other locations, re-using soils and natural resources, and planning for the use of natural light in the new facility.

-New Spaces in Expansion
+New Spaces in Addition

-The expansion space will be located on the site directly behind UREC (on the former site of the lower turf) which is now fenced in and closed to through-traffic.
+The addition space will be located on the site directly behind UREC (on the former site of the lower turf) which is now fenced in and closed to through-traffic.
 This phase of construction is expected be completed in December of 2015, at which point the new facilities are expected to be open for use starting in January of 2016.
 The following facilities will be included in the new space:

 - Weight, Fitness & Cardio Spaces (These spaces will be approximately 2.5 times the size of the current space for these activities.
 The current fitness spaces will be renovated for other use.)